kocurvik/rd/README.md

 ## GC-RANSAC implementation

-Our implementation of the solver in GC-RANSAC can be found in https://github.com/CharalamposTzamos/radial-distortion-solvers
+Our implementation of the solvers in GC-RANSAC can be found in https://github.com/CharalamposTzamos/radial-distortion-solvers

 ## Running experiments